 More metrics and the ability to create your own metrics are not just helpful for traders but long-term investors as well.
 You can create a screener based on your ideal growth and valuation metrics (like stocks with powerful growth potential and histories but are currently undervalued).
 When one (or a few stocks) manage to pass through your stringent criteria, you can add them to your portfolio.

 This is helpful because full-blown market crashes are rare, but industry and sector-wise disruptions are more frequent.
 And instead of keeping an eye on all sectors, you can create a screener to find your ideal stock.

 3. Yahoo Finance Screener

-Yahoo Finance has been at the fore-front of financial information and news for a very long time, and its screener is also among the best stock screeners Canada.
+Yahoo Finance has been at the forefront of financial information and news for a very long time, and its screener is also among the best stock screeners in Canada.
 Yahoo Finance offers almost the full range of Canadian securities, so you don’t have to worry about hidden gems falling through the cracks in your screener.

 It’s also very simple and intuitive, and there is a compressive range of filters and metrics you can choose to create your screener.
-And unlike some other free screeners on this list, Yahoo Finance Screener allows you to set custom ranges for the values of your metrics to fine-tune your search.
+Unlike some other free screeners on this list, Yahoo Finance Screener allows you to set custom ranges for the values of your metrics to fine-tune your search.

 4. Bar Chart

 The Bar Chart is a free screener that comes with a paid version as well.
 It allows you to screen securities, mutual funds, ETFs, and options from five major markets, including Canada.
 The screener is easy to use for beginners, especially if you know the names of the metrics you need to find, because the categorization takes some time to get used to.